-One Direction Update: Harry Style, Liam Payne, Louis Tomlinson and Niall Horan Reunion Certain, Timetable Uncertain
+One Direction Update: Harry Styles, Liam Payne, Louis Tomlinson, And Niall Horan Reunion Certain, Timetable Uncertain

-One Direction’s Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan are focused on the pressing matters at hand.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan are focused on the pressing matters at hand.
 Styles, Horan, Tomlinson, and Payne are very busy with their solo albums and a wide range of personal matters and other projects.

 Louis Tomlinson explained on the Today Show that a reunion would come in time, but for now, solo albums were the main focus for One Direction.
 Teen Vogue quoted Tomlinson.